Lavioli/panda-helper/README.md

 Would you like to generate one?
 [Yn]
 Generating new SSH public key.
-Uploading ssh public key /Users/frodo/.ssh/id_rsa.pub `heroku create`
+Uploading ssh public key /Users/frodo/.ssh/id_rsa.pub

+#for existing heroku apps (assuming you are already a collaborator)
+$heroku login
+Enter your Heroku credentials.
+Email: frodo@example.com
+Password:
+$heroku git:remote -a NameOfHerokuAppHere

+#for new heroku apps (assuming you are already a collaborator)
+`heroku create`
-$ heroku create
+$ heroku create typenamehere
-Creating stark-fog-398... done, stack is cedar http://stark-fog-398.herokuapp.com/ | git@heroku.com:stark-fog-398.git
+Creating typenamehere... done, stack is cedar http://stark-fog-398.herokuapp.com/ | git@heroku.com:stark-fog-398.git
 Git remote heroku added

 $ git push heroku master
 `checks if dyno is running to serve the app`
 $ heroku ps:scale web=1
 Scaling web processes... done, now running 1
 `open`
 $ heroku open

 #mLab
 create new database using sandbox